 What is a Community Building Internship?

-Because the MJUSISL has a long history of relationship-based work in the greater Kalamazoo community, and because Community Building Internships include local opportunities in alignment with MJUSISL priorities, the Field Experience Program will support Community Building Interns as its exclusive avenue for students to conduct summer internships with local non-profit organizations.
-In other words, internships with local non-profit organizations which are not Community Building Internships are not eligible for the Field Experience Program.
-Occasionally, at the discretion of the CCPD and MJUSISL, a student-secured internship with a local non-profit may be designated a Community Building Internship if the student and site supervisor understand and agree to meet the requirements of the CBI thread of the Field Experience Program.
-Inquiries about such a designation should be directed to Alison Geist, Director of the MJUSISL.
+Because the MJUSCCE has a long history of relationship-based work in the greater Kalamazoo community, and because Community Building Internships include local opportunities in alignment with MJUSCCE priorities, the Field Experience Program will support Community Building Interns as its exclusive avenue for students to conduct summer internships with local non-profit organizations.
+In other words, internships with local non-profit organizations which are not Community Building Internships are generally not eligible for the Field Experience Program.
+Occasionally, at the discretion of the CCPD and MJUSCCE, a student-secured internship with a local non-profit may be designated a Community Building Internship if the student and site supervisor understand and agree to meet the requirements of the CBI thread of the Field Experience Program.
+Inquiries about such a designation should be directed to Alison Geist, Director of the MJUSCCE.

 Benefits of Community Building Internships